daijingz/Frontend_Applications/README.md

 <p align="left">
   This project family contains front-end applications, including websites, web programs, cookies, desktop apps, mobile apps, and web-based functions.
 All web projects have an independent folder, which contains all files and a README.md explaining basic contributions.
 All projects have execution guides in their README.md file.

   All files from my personal portfolio website will not be included here since they are in an independent repository.
-Yes, there are
+Yes, there are a lot of
 </p>

 [![Python][python-shield]][python-url]